victorarmijost/time-traker-cli/README.md

 # Time Tracker CLI

+This tool allows to insert time records, into the BairesDev Time Tracker; it is build in Go (Golang), you will need the Golang compailer to build it.
+The latest build excutable is available on the build folder, even though I recomend to build your own version from the code.

-This tool allows to insert time records, into the BairesDev Time Tracker; the login process works on top of the Time Tracker web application; to use the application you will need to login with your Google account, that process is simulated using the Go [Chromedep](https://pkg.go.dev/github.com/chromedp/chromedp#section-readme) package, which required that you have ***Google Chrome installed***.
+The login process works on top of the Time Tracker web application; to use the application you will need to login with your Google account, that process is simulated using the Go [Chromedep](https://pkg.go.dev/github.com/chromedp/chromedp#section-readme) package, which required that you have ***Google Chrome installed***.

 To compile the application run:
 ```
-cd cmd
-go build -o tt *.go
+sh build.sh
 ```

 It will create a binary called `tt`, use this to execute it:
 ```
-./tt
+./build/tt
 ```

 The first time that you open the application, it will create its required folders structure and it will ask you for your some configuration information like your focal point and your project.